Western red colobus

 The western red colobus (Piliocolobus badius), also known as the bay red colobus, rust red colobus or Upper Guinea red colobus, is a species of Old World monkey in West African forests from Senegal to Ghana.
 All other species of red colobuses have formerly been considered subspecies of P. badius.

 The monkey is a frequent prey of the common chimpanzee.
 In 1994, western red colobus monkeys infected many chimpanzees with Ebola virus after being hunted and consumed by the chimps.

 Subspecies

-According to Groves (2005) the Western red colobus has three subspecies, including the nominate:
+The western red colobus has two subspecies, including the nominate: